e271828e/Flight.jl/docs/notes/design/inbound_periphery_walkthrough.md

    slider renders read-only — its face is claimed by the joystick and so falls outside the GUI's own claim, a fact baked at run start.
 2. *Frame top*: drain.
 Both cells swap and scatter — no checks, both surfaces were enforced at staging.
-Slots are now `(throttle = 0.70, elevator = -0.05, flaps = 1.0, brake = 0.0)`, frozen for the frame.
+Root inputs are now `(throttle = 0.70, elevator = -0.05, flaps = 1.0, brake = 0.0)`, frozen for the frame.
 Both batches enter the trace in the one record format — the joystick's as `(throttle ⇒ 0.70, elevator ⇒ -0.05)`, the GUI's as